 It seems that Nirartha succeeds in removing the plague.
-The plague is disappeared, he gets a blessing from the King to spread Hinduism.
-Nirartha then continues his spiritual journey in Bali island.
-He stops at Pecatu hill and builds Uluwatu Temple that still exists until today.
+The plague disappeared, and he gets a blessing from the King to spread Hinduism.
+Nirartha then continues his spiritual journey on Bali island.
+He stops at Pecatu Hill and builds the Uluwatu Temple that still exists today.

-During his life in Bali, Nirartha spread Hinduism and build some other temple in Bali.
+During his life in Bali, Nirartha spread Hinduism and build other temples in Bali.
 But at the end of his spiritual journey.
-The priest returns to Uluwatu temple.
-The locals believe that Uluwatu temple is the priest last destination.
-He leaves the world and going to heaven.
+The priest returns to the Uluwatu temple.
+The locals believe that the Uluwatu temple is the priest’s last destination.
+He leaves the world and goes to heaven.

-Today, Pura Uluwatu still celebrate the anniversary of the temple.
-The ritual is performed in Anggara Kasih day, Tuesday in Saka calendar.
-A spiritual ceremony for 3 days in a row is followed and celebrate by thousand of Hindu people in Bali.
+Today, Pura Uluwatu still celebrates the anniversary of the temple.
+The ritual is performed on Anggara Kasih day, Tuesday in the Saka calendar.
+A spiritual ceremony for 3 days in a row is followed and celebrated by thousand of Hindu people in Bali.

 Although the temple is always packed with a visitor.
 The temple itself is worth a visit.
-There are also many food stalls selling various kind of Indonesian dish in the parking area.
-Make sure to pick and order a coconut water.
-The coconut will be the perfect couple to try with the Indonesian street food.
+There are also many food stalls selling various kinds of Indonesian dishes in the parking area.
+Make sure to pick and order coconut water.
+The coconut will be the perfect couple to try with Indonesian meals.

-Uluwatu temple is a perfect place to see and understand a bit of the local' culture.
+Uluwatu temple is a perfect place to see and understand a bit of the local culture.
 Despite the hectic and daily activities to earn a good living.
-The locals believe that prayer and ritual to worship is essential in their life.
+The locals believe that prayer and ritual worship is essential in their life.